Getting into the Act

 How to promote public health in your community

 Local and regional government can control a large number of factors that determine the health of people in their areas.
-In 2010 the PHA developed this plain language guide.
+The PHA developed this plain language guide.